litingyes/vite-plugin-vue-preview/README.md

   <a href="./README.zh-CN.md">简体中文</a>
 </p>

-a vite plugin for code preview of vue component in markdown, of course, a **VuePreview** component is also exported for direct use in vue app.
+A Vite plugin made for previewing and editing Vue components in Markdown and, of course, exporting a **VuePreview** component to be used directly in Vue applications.

 ## Demo